Ephraimf10/alx-pre_course/0x01-git/README.md

-This readme is for Repo-session update
+This readme is for Repo-session update with additional update